Academic Information and Policies

 Proficiency Examination Credit

-Registered students may challenge a limited number of courses with the approval of the appropriate Department Chair and Academic Assistant Vice President/Dean and by paying appropriate fee(s).
+Registered students may challenge a limited number of courses with the approval of the appropriate Academic Department Chair and Academic Assistant Vice President/Dean and by paying appropriate fee(s).
 Students cannot receive credit by examination for a course that is equivalent to or at a lower level than that in which they are currently enrolled or for which they have previously enrolled.
 Students may not challenge any course that has been previously audited or failed.
 Any student interested in Credit by Proficiency Examination may contact the Registrar's Office at registrar@hgtc.edu or go to https://www.hgtc.edu/academics/prior-learning-assessment.html.

 Application for Proficiency Exam Credit

-• Students must obtain an application for proficiency examination from the Registrar's Office or go to https://www.hgtc.edu/academics/prior-learning-assessment.html
+• Students must obtain an application for proficiency examination from the Registrar's Office or go to https://www.hgtc.edu/academics/prior-learning-assessment.html.

 The Credit by Proficiency appears as credit hours earned but no grade is assigned for GPA calculation.
 Credits by Proficiency cannot exceed 25% of the total credits required for graduation and may not be transferrable outside of Horry-Georgetown Technical College.